-In accordance with USA Baseball's assimilation of Pitch Smart guidelines, the Futures Invitational will use a hard pitch count as the standard for setting pitcher-use limitations for the tournament.
+In accordance with USA Baseball's assimilation of Pitch Smart guidelines, the National Team Championships North Carolina will use a hard pitch count as the standard for setting pitcher-use limitations for the tournament.
+The 2024 Pitch Smart guidelines can be found on page 2 of the rules document.